alonso-m/bamboo-agent-x86-docker/README.md

 Make sure your Bamboo server is running and has remote agents support enabled.
 To enable it:

-1. Go to **Administration > Agents console**.
+1. Go to **Administration > Agents**.
 2. Start the Bamboo Agent container:

-	`docker run -v bambooAgentVolume:/home/bamboo/bamboo-agent-home --name="bambooAgent" --init -d 		atlassian/bamboo-agent-base <<bamboo-server-url>>`
+		docker run -v bambooAgentVolume:/home/bamboo/bamboo-agent-home --name="bambooAgent" --init -d atlassian/bamboo-agent-base BAMBOO_SERVER_URL

-	where &lt;&lt;bamboo-server-url&gt;&gt; is the base URL of your Bamboo server.
-Note that the --init flag is required to properly reap zombie processes.
+	where `BAMBOO_SERVER_URL` is the base URL of your Bamboo server.
+Note that the `--init` flag is required to properly reap zombie processes.

 3. Verify if your remote agent has registered itself.
-Go back to the **Administration > Agents console**.
+Go back to the **Administration > Agents**.

 ### Security token